An activity, task, or something that is done exceptionally well.

 The Origin Of “Knock It Out Of The Park”

-Baseball is where the idiom “knock it out of the park” comes from.
-Since this sport is popular, I probably don’t need to describe the basics of it to you.
-However, in order to explain how this term originated from there, I’m going to briefly go over some of the basics:
+Baseball is likely where the idiom “knock it out of the park” comes from.
+This is a popular sport, so I probably don’t need to explain the basic rules for how it is played.
+However, I will be briefly going over them in order to clarify how the term originated from there:

 Obviously, it’s not easy to knock the ball out of the park.
-It requires the batter to strike the ball exceptionally well, but if they succeed at doing it, then they did a great job.
-Thus, this literal thing that a batter would do in baseball eventually went on to be used figuratively for when someone does an exceptional job at anything—it’s as if the person is a batter and they “knocked it out of the park.”
+It requires the batter to strike the ball exceptionally well, but if they succeed at doing it, then one could say they did a great job.
+Thus, this literal thing that a batter does during a game eventually went on to be used figuratively for when a person does anything exceptionally—it’s as if the person is a batter and they “knocked it out of the park.”

-Anyways, the earliest appearance of this saying in print that I could find is from the late 19th century.
-Unsurprisingly, the term is used in a literal sense and in relation to baseball.
+Anyways, the earliest I have seen this saying in print is from the late 19th century.
+The term is used within the context of baseball and also in a literal sense.
 This example comes from the newspaper Launchestion Examiner, December 1894:

 “The new junior team possesses a splendid hitter in Richards, who managed four times to hit the ball out of the Park.”